Details staff privacy rights in relation to the collection, use and disclosure of personal information.

 - after the employment ends, where we might need to update information about you in order to ensure we comply with obligations, where we might need to update information about you to comply with obligations under tax and social security laws, to allow us to administer ongoing participation in employment benefit schemes, or to give a reference to future employers.

-There are times when we might need to disclose your personal information to a third party for a legitimate purpose.
+There are times when we might need to disclose your personal information to a third party for a purpose that is permitted by law.
 Examples include but are not limited to:

 - your nominated financial institution for payment of salary